 Policymakers, donors, non-governmental organizations, and other decision-makers will use this report to promote the socioeconomic co-benefits of climate solutions, collaborate to mobilize ambitious solutions, and channel funding to meet climate, development, and human well-being needs while boosting prosperity and equity for rural communities in sub-Saharan Africa and South Asia.

-Download the report by clicking GET THE PUBLICATION button, or download the two-page fact sheet (available in English and French).
+We invite you to download the report by clicking the GET THE PUBLICATION button, view our two-page fact sheet (available in English and French), and watch our climate-poverty connections video.
 Follow Project Drawdown online for more climate solutions resources all year long.